Thousands of creative leaders manage their agencies with Workamajig.

 One approach is to use life cycle project management (LCPM).

-LCPM fixes the shortcomings in traditional life cycles by involving the the following in project decision-making:
+LCPM fixes the shortcomings in traditional life cycles by involving the following in project decision-making:

 This creates a more integrated approach to project management.
-While you’ll still break the project into its five stages, you’ll constantly analyze it in terms of its financial, customers, and due diligence objectives.
+While you’ll still break the project into its five stages, you’ll constantly analyze it in terms of its financial, customer, and due diligence objectives.

 For example, during the planning phase, you might analyze each planned deliverable in terms of its cost/worth ratio.
 Deliverables that don’t meet a baseline would be rejected.
 Those with the most favorable ratio would get priority during execution.